“It’s a song for children”

 “After I first met Yoko, I sort of blasted open in my head.
 She encouraged me to make films, make more far-out music, gallery exhibitions, make more of the art I was doing privately.
 Anything I was doing, she encouraged me to do it,” said Lennon.

-“We’re both very shy, you know, so the next time we met was a Claes Oldenburg opening with a lot of, you know, like soft—what was it—objects, like cheeseburgers made out of rubber and garbage like that,” recalled Lennon.
-“And we met again then and sort of made eye contact, but it was 18 months, two years before we really got together.”
+“We’re both very shy, you know, so the next time we met was a Claes Oldenburg opening with a lot of, you know, like soft — what was it — objects, like cheeseburgers made out of rubber and garbage like that,” recalled Lennon.
+“And we met again then and sort of made eye contact.”

-After manager and “Fifth Beatle” Brian Epstein’s death in August 1967, the Beatles traveled to India in February 1968 with their wives and girlfriends to study Transcendental Meditation with Maharishi Mahesh Yogi.
-The band members departed at different times over the following weeks, with George Harrison and John Lennon staying the longest until April 12.
+After manager and “Fifth Beatle” Brian Epstein’s death in August 1967, the Beatles traveled to India in February 1968 with their wives and partners to study Transcendental Meditation with Maharishi Mahesh Yogi.

-Cynthia, Lennon’s wife, looked at the trip to India as a chance to reconnect with her husband, but things turned out to be the opposite, stating, “John was becoming increasingly cold and aloof toward me.
+Cynthia, Lennon’s wife, had hoped the trip would bring them closer.
+Things turned out to be the opposite.
+She stated, “John was becoming increasingly cold and aloof toward me.
 He would get up early and leave our room.
 He spoke to me very little, and after a week or two he announced that he wanted to move into a separate room to give himself more space.
 From then on, he virtually ignored me, both in private and in public.”

+India was also extraordinarily productive for the band.
 “We wrote about thirty new songs between us.
 Paul must have done about a dozen.
-George says he’s got six, and I wrote fifteen,” said Lennon about their songwriting in India.
-Some of which would become part of the self-titled album, commonly known as the White Album, including “Dear Prudence,” “Julia,” and “Revolution.”
+George says he’s got six, and I wrote fifteen,” said Lennon.
+Some would become part of the self-titled album commonly known as the White Album, including “Dear Prudence,” “Julia,” and “Revolution.”

-In May 1968, while Lennon’s wife Cynthia was on holiday in Greece, Ono visited his home in Surrey.
+In May 1968, while Cynthia was on holiday in Greece, Ono visited Lennon’s home in Surrey.

 “When we got back from India, we were talking to each other on the phone.
 I called her over, it was the middle of the night and Cyn was away, and I thought, ‘Well, now’s the time if I’m going to get to know her any more.’
 She came to the house and I didn’t know what to do; so we went upstairs to my studio and I played her all the tapes that I’d made, all this far-out stuff, some comedy stuff, and some electronic music.
 There were very few people I could play those tapes to.
 She was suitably impressed, and then she said, ‘Well, let’s make one ourselves,’ so we made Two Virgins.
 It was midnight when we finished, and then we made love at dawn.
 It was very beautiful,” said Lennon.